October 17, 2024

 Cold Water Kayak Fishing Safety

-By: Tyler Hicks, Ambassador
+By: Tyler Hicks

 Despite great efforts in promoting kayak fishing safety and advances in technology, that make it both safer and more comfortable to kayak fish in adverse conditions, kayaking fatalities continue to rise.
 This is in part due to the rapidly increasing popularity of kayak fishing and lack of experience as new kayak anglers engage with the sport for the first time.
 Drowning is by far the most serious threat and can be compounded and accelerated by cold water.
 Where I reside in the Pacific Northwest, long cold winters and cold water currents make cold water preparedness a year-round factor for the region’s kayak anglers.
 However, cold water is a factor that many anglers across North America will encounter at some point during the year.
 Spring is a particularly dangerous time when kayak anglers venture out onto dangerously cold lakes and rivers, after being cooped up all winter, lured there by warm air temperatures.